klschoef/vbsserver/README.md

 * judge: live judgement interface for AVS tasks
 * test: allows to simulate a competition by generating random competitions and submissions. only available if debugMode is set to true
 * inspect: post-hoc analysis of finished competitions (not implemented yet)
+* export: export database to csv (not implemented yet)

 ## Authors